 Other useful equipment could include a field guide to rocks and minerals, gloves, newspaper to wrap rocks, labels and a felt-tip marker.

 As you collect rocks, it’s a good idea to keep a record of when and where you found it.
 You can make a temporary label with piece of tape and stick it to your rock.
 Record the details of your find in a field notebook.

 Rocks don’t usually require special treatment.
-You can wash them in cold water and gently clean them with an old toothbrush.
+You can rinse them in cold water and gently clean them with an old toothbrush.

-Egg cartons make excellent containers for rock specimens, or you can simply store them loose in a shoe box.
-If you want something nicer, you can buy cases that have individual compartments and transparent lids.
+Egg cartons and shoe boxes make excellent containers for storing rocks.
+If you want to display your rocks, try a decorative glass jar.
+You can also buy cases that have individual compartments and transparent lids.